HandMatt/web-server/README.md

 You will see a steady stream of data being encoded within the collector, and the server will be receiving the data.

 If the server is stopped, the collector will queue up data and send it when the sever becomes available.

+When the server is active you will be able to access a webpage on `http://localhost:3000/` which has the following routes:

+- `api/all` - show all datapoints
+- `api/collectors` - show all collectors
+- `api/collector/:uuid` - show all datapoints for a given collector

 > This project demonstrates the learnings from the fifth week of the Ardan Labs: Ultimate Rust Foundations course.